 If in the past, to publish a simple news video, newsrooms needed a whole team of journalists and technicians working for a relatively long time to produce a video news report, now they only need one (or a few) AI tools and one staff in a very short time; each day can even produce dozens of videos.

-Clearly, in this era, the press needs to take advantage of AI to speed up the production of news articles in general, and videos in particular, as this is an area where the press is forced to increase its competitiveness with social media platforms.
+Obviously, in this era, the press needs to take advantage of AI to speed up the production of news articles in general, and videos in particular, as this is an area where the press is forced to strengthen to compete with social media platforms.
 Obviously, the press cannot compete with social networks in terms of the number of articles, nor with Big Tech in terms of technology, but using technology to optimize resources has never been unnecessary.

 Currently, most major news agencies in the world such as the New York Times, Reuters, CNN or AP are taking full advantage of the video format, almost always including it in articles if possible.
 Readers not only read, but also always watch videos that are rich in authenticity and entertainment every time they access the news sources of these newspapers.
 As mentioned, with advanced AI systems, these videos are being processed very quickly, even "in seconds".